Low-Intensity Focused Ultrasound for Pain

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you have an active medical disorder or are undergoing treatment that affects the central nervous system, you may not be eligible to participate.

-Is low-intensity focused ultrasound safe for humans?
+What prior data suggests that low-intensity focused ultrasound is safe for pain management?

 This trial is for individuals experiencing nociceptive or somatic pain.
 Specific eligibility criteria are not provided, so it's important to contact the study organizers for detailed requirements on who can participate.